-There is considerable debate these days regarding marijuana – including the subjects of medical use, decriminalization, and legalization.
-One question that has arisen is whether smoking marijuana affects school performance amongst young people.
+There is considerable debate these days regarding marijuana, including the subjects of medical use, decriminalization, and legalization.
+One question that has arisen is whether marijuana use affects school performance among teens.
 If one has any questions about this drug and its effects, it is a good idea to differentiate between the various issues.
-For example, whether people should be incarcerated for possession of marijuana and the science behind what the drug does to the brain are two distinct issues and should be treated as such.
+For example, whether people should be incarcerated for possession of marijuana and the science behind what the drug does to the brain are two distinct points and should be treated as such.

 What is THC?

-Drugs are generally classified as to the specific physiological and mental effects they have upon the user.
-Stimulants range from caffeine and nicotine, to Adderall, Ritalin and cocaine – all the way through methamphetamine as to their potency and severity.
+Drugs are classified as to the specific physiological and mental effects they have on the user.
+Stimulants range from caffeine and nicotine to Adderall, Ritalin, and cocaine, all the way through methamphetamine as to their potency and severity.
 Opiates (morphine, heroin, methadone) and a wide range of pharmaceuticals (Valium, Xanax, Klonopin) are classified as depressants.
-Opiates also include prescription painkillers (Vicodin, OxyContin, Opana) due to their chemical composition and opium-like effect.
+Opioids also include prescription painkillers (Vicodin, OxyContin, Opana) due to their chemical composition and opium-like effect.
 Alcohol is a depressant although in smaller quantities can have a stimulant effect.
 Similarly, a large dose of a stimulant will produce a depressant effect.
 Other drugs like LSD are classified as hallucinogens.
 Ecstasy (MDMA) is considered a stimulant and a hallucinogen.

-Here are some general facts about cannabis and how it can affect one’s daily life – including one’s job and education:
+Here are some general points about cannabis and how it can affect one’s daily life including one’s job and education:

-- When someone smokes pot, the THC gets lodged – to greater or lesser degree – in the fatty tissues of the body.
+- When someone smokes pot, the THC gets lodged, to greater or lesser degree, in the fatty tissues of the body.
 The chemical can stay for weeks, months or even longer.
 This means that a person who continues to smoke marijuana can experience reactions from the drug even when they are not currently using it.
 These after-effects can occur without the individual realizing what is going on.
 You would gather from this fact that marijuana use affects school performance in a big way.

-- Marijuana has a negative effect upon the cognitive function of the individual.
+- Marijuana has an adverse effect on the cognitive function of the individual.
 Attention span, memory, and comprehension can be affected for days, weeks, or longer after the acute effects of the drug have subsided.
 So, students don’t have to smoke pot daily.
 Marijuana use affects school performance in teens even when only smoking as recreational.

 - Also reported by NIDA, a number of other studies have linked marijuana use with poor job performance including increased absences, tardiness, accidents, workers’ compensation claims and higher turnover rates.
 One study involving postal workers found that employees who tested positive for marijuana had 55% more job-related accidents, 85% more injuries, and 75% more absenteeism compared to employees testing negative for marijuana use.

-- Any extended drug use builds up tolerance which means the user must gradually up the dose in order to get the desired effect.
+- Any extended drug use builds up a tolerance which means the user must move gradually up the dose to get the desired effect.
 “Upping the dose” can mean a number of things: taking more; taking a more potent version; mixing with alcohol or other drugs; and using more powerful substances such as cocaine or opiates.
-Proponents of pot smoking will even promote heavier usage in order to build up tolerance and claim the drug is then “less harmful.”
-The massive hole in this “logic” is of course that a person will simply use more.
-An alcoholic for example has built up a gradual tolerance to alcohol to the point that he or she can drink a quart of vodka and several beers per day – not a healthy path for a human being.
+Proponents of pot smoking will even promote heavier usage to build up a tolerance and claim the drug is then “less harmful.”
+The massive hole in this “logic” is of course that a person will naturally use more.
+An alcoholic, for example, has built up a gradual tolerance to alcohol to the point that he or she can drink a quart of vodka and several beers per day – not a healthy path for a human being.

 - Marijuana has been scientifically linked to other serious health problems.
 One of these is prenatal damage caused by pregnant mothers who smoke the drug.
 The first trimester of fetal development is the most delicate and a woman may continue smoking without even knowing she is pregnant; she may also be ignorant or negligent of the facts to the detriment of her child.
 Documented cases include abnormal cell division, impaired cognitive development, mental abnormalities, premature birth, birth defects, and other hereditary disorders.

-- It is estimated that a single joint is equivalent to about 5 cigarettes in terms of the amount of carcinogens inhaled and damage to lung tissue.
-One reason for this is that the person smoking the joint will generally hold the smoke in their lungs for a longer interval.
+- It is estimated that a single joint is equivalent to about five cigarettes regarding the number of carcinogens inhaled and damage to lung tissue.
+One reason for this is that the person smoking the joint will hold the smoke in their lungs for a more extended interval.
 One New Zealand study placed a single joint as equivalent to 20 cigarettes.

-Marijuana is a psychoactive drug with negative physiological and mental effects.
+Marijuana is a psychoactive drug with adverse physiological and mental effects.
 It took decades and millions of deaths for the medical community to admit to the harmful results of cigarettes.
-Perhaps the evidence of the harmful effects of breathing marijuana smoke has been less forthcoming only because less people have been smoking it over the decades as compared to cigarettes.
+Perhaps the evidence of the detrimental impacts of breathing marijuana smoke has been less forthcoming only because fewer people have been smoking it over the decades as compared to cigarettes.

 With pot being legal in two states (Colorado and Washington), youth today are faced with questions.
 They should be given facts.
 THC may have some limited medicinal value for specific conditions.
-Painkillers have medical use but are highly addictive substances.
+Painkillers have a medical use but are highly addictive and hazardous substances.
 A large number of psychotropic drugs are legal but are harmful to the human body, but that does not mean marijuana is harmless by any stretch of the imagination.
 Knowing the facts is your best defense so you can make sensible decisions in your life.
 Marijuana use affects school performance so don’t let this drug be the downfall of your goals and ambitions for your future.